Jeff Award: Nomination

 Each year at the request of the theaters, the members of Jeff Committee see the Jeff-eligible, locally produced shows.
 They nominate and eventually select recipients "for outstanding achievement" in the following categories: Production, Director, Actor and Actress in a Principal Role, Actor and Actress in a Supporting Role, in the two categories of Plays and Musicals.
 Awards are also given for Production, Direction, Actor and Actress in a Revue, and Cameo Performance, as well as Ensemble, Choreography, Scenic Design, Lighting Design, Costume Design, Original Music, Musical Direction, Sound Design, New Work and Adaptation.
 Two general types of awards are given in each category: "Jeff Awards" are for work done under an Actors' Equity Association contract, while "Non-Equity Jeff Awards" are for non-union work.
 On occasion, special awards are given for achievements, accomplishments, or services in other areas of the theatre.
 Award recipients are determined by secret ballot.

 The Equity Awards are available to theater companies within 45 miles of the intersection of State and Madison streets.
 The Non-Equity Awards are available only to companies within the city limits of Chicago.

 Criticism

 The Jeff Awards and Committee have been criticized by Chicago theater professionals, specifically those in the non-Equity sector, for not recognizing critically acclaimed productions and seeming to not be willing to reward daring works in Chicago theater.
 In a more outspoken criticism of the awards, Time Out Chicago has published a "They Wuz Robbed" feature for both the non-Equity and Equity nominations.

+In 2026, over 25 non-Equity theatres announced that they would no longer participate in the Jeff Awards, following the Non-Equity awards ceremony in which a director who had been accused of abuse won Best Director.